angular-ui/bootstrap/src/dialog/README.md

 ## Description

-Allows you to open dialogs from within you controller.
+Allows you to open dialogs from within your controller.

 ### Methods